stackitcloud/rag-template/infrastructure/README.md

 The *helm* chart provided in this repository requires a *NGINX Ingress Controller*, (e.g. [Bitnami package for NGINX Ingress Controller](https://artifacthub.io/packages/helm/bitnami/nginx-ingress-controller)).
 If you want to use SSL-Encryption, a Cert-Manager is also required.
 An installation tutorial for the *STACKIT Cert-Manager Webhook* can be found in the [Github Repository](https://github.com/stackitcloud/stackit-cert-manager-webhook).

+## 3. Contributing

+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to contribute to the RAG Infrastructure.